gosukiwi/gosukiwi.github.io/_drafts/model-view-presenter.md

 ## MVP: Model-View-Presenter
-Model-View-Presenter, or MVP for short, it's a design pattern from the 90's which was created to deal with complex user interfaces (think Desktop apps).
+Model-View-Presenter, or MVP for short, it's a design pattern from the 90's that was created to deal with complex user interfaces (think Desktop apps).

 Quoting from [Wikipedia](https://en.wikipedia.org/wiki/Model–view–presenter):